fm407/PIA-NextGen-PortForwarding/README.md

 vi pia-pfSense.sh
 ```
 -Paste the code from https://github.com/fm407/PIA-NextGen-PortForwarding/blob/master/pia-pfSense.sh OR just download it and chmod +x it.</br>
 **!!!
 Some customization is necessary.
 Please read the script.
-It will need at minimum your PIA user and pass and the Transmission host ssh user !!!**</br>
+It will need at minimum your PIA user and pass and the Transmission rpc user/pass !!!**</br>

 Put https://github.com/fm407/PIA-NextGen-PortForwarding/blob/master/pia-portforwarding-rc in `/usr/local/etc/rc.d` (rename to pia-portforwarding) and chmod +x it or just:</br>